 Another neat money-saving technique has to do with, what many in the trade call, "magic sizes".
-This term describes how there are significant jumps in price-per-carat costs which occur at specific, round carat weights.
-By "round" weights, I mean numbers which are easy for people to wrap their minds around, like 0.25, 0.5, 1.0, and 1.5.
-If you know what size diamond you are looking for, choosing a stone which weighs slightly less than the nearest "magic size" may save you a significant amount of money.
-For instance, if you really want a 1.0-carat diamond, it makes sense to search for one which weighs 0.97 or 0.98 carats.
+This term describes how there are significant jumps in price-per-carat costs that occur at specific, round carat weights.
+By "round" weights, I mean numbers that are easy for people to wrap their minds around, like 0.25, 0.5, 1.0, and 1.5.
+If you know what size diamond you are looking for, choosing a stone that weighs slightly less than the nearest "magic size" may save you a significant amount of money.
+For instance, if you really want a 1.0-carat diamond, it makes sense to search for one that weighs 0.97 or 0.98 carats.
 Your eye won't be able to tell that the diamond is 0.02 carats less than your target weight, but your wallet will.

 Tip #3: Decide whether you need to pay for perfection